 This map includes the afterschool and summer learning programs that receive funding from the following government source(s):

 - The Out of School Services Program is located within the Georgia Division of Family & Children Services (DFCS), Well-Being Services Section, and provides $15.5 million in federal funding via TANF to non-profit organizations and public agencies who serve youth and families during the out-of-school time.
 The mission of this program is to provide resources to youth-serving organizations within the state of Georgia who serve families within low-to-moderate income communities and the foster care system.
+Source: Georgia Division of Family & Children Services.
+Out of School Services Program Sites.
+Professional Communication (November 2025).
+Processed by GSAN.

 This map includes the following demographic and socioeconomic data layers: